 “GIS Cloud has allowed me to streamline the administrative side of workflow which allows me to work more effectively and provide tree care of a higher quality.” – Sean Grant

-Considering that fieldwork in arboriculture usually consists of short term as well as of long term projects, the needs to be addressed in day-to-day challenges vary.
+Fieldwork in arboriculture usually consists of short-term as well as of long-term projects.
 Taking care of one individual tree differs from the larger projects, which include carrying out tree inventories and subsequent tree care plans.
-On this scale, it is necessary to collect the information such as species, vitality, risk class and tree care on daily basis.
+On this scale, it is necessary to collect the information on tree health evaluation, species, vitality and risk class on a daily basis.

-Having the mobile devices at the disposal as the most practical tool for data collection at the moment, dependence on the GPS function alone isn’t always the best solution.
-In some situations the accuracy of the data may be unsatisfactory because of satellite unavailability.
-Vivaldi Arborists wanted to overcome these challenges and find a solution that can provide ways of improving location precision in case of poor GPS reception.
+At the moment, mobile devices are the most practical tool for data collection but dependence on the GPS function alone can cause problems.
+In some situations, the accuracy of the data may be unsatisfactory because of satellite unavailability.
+Vivaldi Arborists wanted to overcome these challenges and find a solution that can improve location precision in case of poor GPS reception.

-According to all the problems noted before, The Vivaldi Arborist needed a reliable map application for quick and accurate data collection, which is not dependent on the GPS function available in the mobile device, adjustable to different data formats.
+According to all the problems noted before, The Vivaldi Arborist needed a reliable mapping application for quick and accurate data collection, which is not dependent on the GPS function alone.

-GIS Cloud offered Mobile Data Collection application, which is used by Vivaldi Arborists on a daily basis to collect tree information and pictures to be later used for pricing and planning jobs.
+GIS Cloud offered Mobile Data Collection application, which Vivaldi Arborists use on a daily basis to collect tree information and photos.

-The MDC application, for Vivaldi Arborists invaluable, photo function also solved the problem with accessing and sorting the great number of pictures pertaining to a specific tree.
-Tracking of photos ceased to be a time consuming task because attaching them to a location means you can find the spread of pictures through time in a matter of seconds.
+The MDC applications photo function also solved the problem with accessing and sorting a great number of photos about a specific tree.
+Tracking of photos ceased to be a time-consuming task because attaching them to a location means you can find the spread of pictures through time in a matter of seconds.

 The Pinpoint Tool in Mobile Data Collection guaranteed the precision of location data, hence solving the problem of dependency on GPS whose precision is determined by the current mobile device and satellite availability.
-(Pinpoint tool increases precision of your data because you can position pointer on the exact location and mark it down with highest accuracy.)
+Pinpoint tool increases the precision of your data because you can position the pointer on the exact location and mark it down with the highest accuracy.

-After we have seen how the MDC application solved the problems with using mobile devices for tree management, we can conclude with a final, sound recommendation from Sean Grant:
+After we have seen how the MDC application solved the problems with using mobile devices for tree inspection, we can conclude with a final, sound recommendation from Sean Grant: